What Is NordWhisper Protocol

 This simulation visualises why modern protocols outperform legacy ones.
 As detailed in our NordVPN review, speed is largely dictated by code efficiency.

-NordWhisper (WireGuard®): Operating on ~4,000 lines, it stays entirely in kernel space.
-The smaller "attack surface" is a critical factor when asking is NordVPN safe.
-The connection is stateless, meaning it handles IP roaming instantly without renegotiating the handshake.
+NordWhisper (WireGuard®): Operating on around 4,000 lines, it stays in kernel space.
+The smaller attack surface is a critical factor when asking is NordVPN safe.
+The connection is stateless, meaning it handles IP roaming quickly without renegotiating the handshake.

 Knowledge Check